 I like my wine to be Dirty, yet Sexy: San Diego Twitter Taste Live

-The other Grenache was from Core Winery, a family run winery located in Santa Maria Ca. Their primary vineyard is the Alta Mesa vineyard, located in Eastern Santa Barbara county and they are selling this wine for about $20 through the wineries website, most likely it will sell between $14.99 to $16.99 in retail shops, btw just found it at the San Diego Wine Company for $14.95, if they still have it in stock [geez can I pick prices or can I pick prices].
-The whole group was curious about this wine, while some thought it to be very un-Grenache like, with the appearance and flavor profile of a over extracted Pinot Noir.
-But while looking up later at home, what a Grenache is suppose to be, I found that this style of Grenache is not A-typical at all, instead this style is thee most common [according to the Wine Lovers Companion].
+The other Grenache was from Core Winery, a family run winery located in Santa Maria Ca. Their primary vineyard is the Alta Mesa vineyard, located in Eastern Santa Barbara County and they are selling this wine for about $20 through the wineries website, most likely it will sell between $14.99 to $16.99 in retail shops, btw just found it at the San Diego Wine Company for $14.95, if they still have it in stock [geez can I pick prices or can I pick prices].
+The whole group was curious about this wine, while some thought it to be very un-Grenache like, with the appearance and flavor profile of an over extracted Pinot Noir.
+But while looking up later at home, what a Grenache is supposed to be, I found that this style of Grenache is not A-typical at all, instead, this style is the most common [according to the Wine Lovers Companion].
 It was a bit hot and the RS [residual sugar] seemed to be a little high side, but again consulting my copy of the Wine Lovers Companion [3rd edition] high RS and ABV are part of the equation when it comes to Grenache, wines which tend to be sweet, fruity and low in tannins.
-Even though my palate was fatigued near the end of tasting, this wine really shone through and I look forward to grabbing a few for myself to re-sample and enjoy.
+Even though my palate was fatigued near the end of the tasting, this wine really shone through and I look forward to grabbing a few for myself to re-sample and enjoy.